avivasolutionsnl/Nyxie/README.md

 #### Products in a specific category in order history
 Will apply the given benefit when the order history of the customer contains products in a specific category.

+When a qualification is added to a promotion, the following conditions will be available in the list:

 `Order history contains [compares] [specific value] products in the [specific category] category`